 In certain situations it may be necessary for courts to deviate from the guidelines, particularly in high net worth couples where there is substantial income and extraordinary disparity in the incomes of the parties and particular needs of the children, and the standard of living that the child enjoyed prior to the divorce is an important consideration in determining the amount of child support.
 In addition to direct and basic child support payments, there are additional components which must be considered by the parties on behalf of the children, such as medical insurance, unreimbursed medical expenses, educational and child care expenses to be shared by the parents.
 These are based upon their ability to provide for these expenses and the relative incomes of the two parents.
 For further details, speak with Heidi E. Opinsky and her team of legal professionals.

 The volatility of the stock market in recent years has reinforced the notion that life’s circumstances are always subject to change.
 If there is a substantial change in the financial condition of one parent, it is possible to go to court to seek a modification of the child support order in order to get a reduction or an increase in child support payments.
 For many moderate to high net worth individuals, their income and assets have rebounded after the recent recession.
 It is important to also reevaluate the current payments in order to ensure that children are receiving everything they need to thrive.

-Skilled Divorce And Family Law Attorney Serving Connecticut And New York
+Skilled Divorce And Family Law Attorney Serving Fairfield County And New York